There are many viruses that spread during the fall and winter season. The more common viruses that are causing illness in people right now are:

 Take your child to the emergency if: -your baby is under 3 months and has a fever - your child has trouble breathing - your child has lips that look blue - your child is no longer able to suck or drink

-Take your child to see a doctor if your child: - has had a fever for more than 72 hours - is not eating or is vomiting - is not having wet diapers |
+Take your child to see a doctor if your child: - has had a fever for more than 72 hours - is not having wet diapers |

 Gastroenteritis in Adults